Unisphere-admin/Unisphere/STRIPE_SETUP.md

 # Stripe Integration Setup

-This document explains how to set up Stripe payment processing for the credits/top-up system using Stripe's hosted checkout and product catalog with location-based pricing.
+This document explains how to set up Stripe payment processing for the credits/top-up system using Stripe's hosted checkout and product catalog.

 ## Environment Variables